messenger1th/KeyValue-Raft/src/Raft/README.md

-### When should a follower set its election timer?
+### When should a follower reset its election timer?

 1. before checking the log matching property
 2. Follower decides to grant its vote to that Candidate